Planning Your Visit

 - When scheduling your appointment please inform us of all your symptoms and needs when obtaining your appointment so that enough time may be allotted to address your concern(s).
 Your provider may not be able to address all of your issues if they are not shared at the time you schedule your appointment.

 - Please do not schedule an appointment within 2 hours of your next class or engagement.
 Providers may be running behind or in-office testing may take some time.

 - Please note that we are usually less busy in the morning.
 We therefore tend to have more availability for appointments in the morning and wait times are often considerably less than the afternoon.

-- We advise that you call early in the day if you think you will need a same day appointment.
+- We advise that you call as early in the day as possible if you think you will need a same day appointment.